Supplementary Learning Program

 The Supplementary Learning Program consists of six different divisions:

-Resource Program (Three Components)
+Resource Program (four Components)

 Resource Program at Roanoke Valley Christian Schools provides help for students who need accommodations or modifications in the regular classroom.
 Students are seen by a resource teacher at least three times a week for 30 minutes each time.
 These sessions will be one-on-one as much as possible.
-Middle School students may be seen in groups of two or three.
+Older students may be seen in groups of two or three.

 The classroom teacher refers students to the Resource Program when a weakness is discovered.
 The length of time spent in the Resource Program varies according to need (from one month to a full school year).
 Recommendations will be made throughout the school year.